 Leaving the program early

-If you leave our program during the term, please tell the main office staff immediately and they will inform you about our Refund policy at that time.
+If you leave your program during the term, please tell the main office staff immediately and they will inform you about our Refund policy at that time.
 Also, you must return all library books and your student card.
 Your computer account will be deactivated.
 If you have any questions please ask the office.
 If you withdraw from the ESL Program, this might affect your visa status.
-If you have questions about this, please contact Canada Citizenship and Immigration directly.
+If you have questions about this, please contact Immigration, Refugees and Citizenship Canada directly.

 Skipping or Missing a Term

 We recommend that students study continuously because they usually make better progress in their language learning.
 Also, there are some consequences of missing a term:

 - If you have a valid Study Permit, you must be a full-time student.

 - The University of Saskatchewan Language Centre is required to provide accurate information about your situation if Citizenship and Immigration Canada contacts us.

 - If you miss more than one term, you will have to take the placement test again.